tyler-nie/Bill-Manager/README.md

 information to the group

 # Instructions for Grader
+- Run Main in the UI Class to begin
 - You can generate the first required event related to adding Xs to a Y by clicking the add Person Button and inputting a name and clicking OK
 - You can generate the second required event related to adding Xs to a Y by clicking the add Person Button